 Once you are declared as one, this would mean that you are banned from entering Thailand for the rest of your life.
 Furthermore, your name could end up recorded in a “Black List” of individuals.
 It will be very difficult to have your name erased from this list, or even impossible.
 If your name is listed under this list, you cannot enter Thailand for a very long time, and there will be no mercy for the Thai immigration officials.
 The bureaucratic system of Thailand does not allow them to hear whatever reasons you have for violating the Thai immigration law.

 If you find yourself overstaying in Thailand, then you should try to resolve the problem as soon as possible.
-Having overstayed in Thailand for a week or more means that you should leave the country at once, and make sure not to get caught and always have the appropriate fine ready.
-However, for those who have overstayed for more than 90 days are advised to seek legal help and prepare to leave Thailand as soon as possible and face the possibility of being banned from re-entering the country for a specified period.
+Having overstayed in Thailand for a week or more means that you should leave the country at once.
+Also make sure not to get caught and always have the appropriate fine ready.
+However, for those who have overstayed for more than 90 days are advised to seek legal help.
+This to prepare to leave Thailand as soon as possible and face the possibility of being banned.
+Also from re-entering the country for a specified period.